cafferychen777/MicrobiomeStat-Turtorial-Professional-Version/longitudinal-study-design/taxonomic-timelines-taxa-analysis-in-longitudinal-studies.md

   microbial dynamics over time.
 ---

-# Taxonomic Timelines: Taxa Analysis in Longitudinal Studies
+# Taxonomic Timelines: Feature-level Analysis in Longitudinal Studies

 **Delving into the depths of longitudinal microbiome data requires a robust toolkit.
 Fortunately, MicrobiomeStat arms us with a set of powerful functions to illuminate the intricate taxonomic changes over time.**